raymondmengji/cs170-project/README.md

 Project Spec: https://cs170.org/assets/pdf/project_spec.pdf

 ## Approach
-We attempted to solve this NP-Hard problem using Mixed Integer Programming.
+We attempted to solve this NP-Complete problem using Mixed Integer Programming.

 ## Inputs
 We obtained our inputs by randomly generating inputs where the happiesness and stress is determined randomly between [0,5].